operator-playground-io/Kafka-chart-tile/tutorials/upgrading-and-rollback-kafka.md

 Refer the steps below to get started.

-**Step 2:** Update your Helm repositories using the following command:
+**Step 2: Update your Helm repositories using the following command.**

 ```execute
 helm repo update